Hussein, King of Hejaz

-He later refused to sign the Anglo-Hashemite Treaty and thus was left in a very precarious position, the British decided progressively to stop supporting him after the proclamation of his caliphate and the refusal to sign any treaty with them.
-Thus, they decided to support Ibn Saud, who promptly launched an invasion of the Kingdom of Hejaz.
+He later refused to sign the Anglo-Hashemite Treaty and thus was left in a very precarious position, as the British progressively decided to stop supporting him after the proclamation of his caliphate and the refusal to sign any treaty with them.
+Britain’s withdrawal of support left Hussein vulnerable to Ibn Saʻud’s expanding power, who promptly launched an invasion of the Kingdom of Hejaz.
 In October 1924, facing defeat by Ibn Saud, he abdicated and was succeeded as king by his eldest son Ali bin Hussein.
 After Hejaz was subsequently completely invaded by the Wahhabi armies of the Ikhwan, on 23 December 1925, Hussein surrendered to the Saudis, bringing the Kingdom of Hejaz, the Sharifate of Mecca and the Sharifian Caliphate to an end.
 (Note: The legitimacy of his Caliphate is disputed; however, the date of end can be assigned to his loss of the Haramayn, in 1925 or to his death, in 1931.
 Both interpretations can be found in sources.)

-Hussein was then sent into exile to Cyprus, where the British kept him prisoner until his health deteriorated so much that they allowed him to go back to Amman, next to his son Abdullah I of Jordan.
-He died in Amman in 1931 and was buried as a Caliph in the Al-Aqsa mosque compound in Jerusalem.
+Hussein was forcibly removed from Aqaba by the British and deported to Cyprus in June 1925, where he lived under a form of supervised residence rather than formal imprisonment.
+His exile was motivated by British fears that his presence in Aqaba could provoke conflict with Ibn Saʿūd, not by immediate medical concerns.
+He was relocated from Cyprus to Amman in late 1930 after a significant decline in his health, and died there on 4 June 1931.
+He was buried at the Haram al-Sharif in Jerusalem, near al-Aqsa Mosque, with the ceremony supervised by British authorities.